Skip to main content

 Helen C. "Holly" Riddle Distinguished Service Award: This award celebrates the work of professionals with North Carolina's families and people with I/DD.
 Helen C. "Holly" Riddle served as the Executive Director of NCCDD for 23 years.
 Through her professionalism, innovation and tireless dedication to look beyond the barriers and focus on creative solutions, she led the journey to make North Carolina a state where inclusion and full participation are possible for all citizens.
 This award is the highest recognition given by the NCCDD to those professionals who have made lasting contributions towards improving opportunities, breaking down barriers, and promoting increased quality of life for people with intellectual and developmental disabilities.
 In 2013, NCCDD established the Helen C. "Holly" Riddle Award to celebrate the work of professionals with North Carolina's families and people with I/DD.

-Meet the Awards Recipients
+Meet the Current Awards Recipients

 2024